cfengine/documentation/resources/additional-topics/application-management.markdown

 tags: [overviews, special topics, guide]
 ---

-## What is Application Management?
+## What is application management?

 Application management concerns the deployment and updating of software, as well as customization of for actual use, in other words all the activities required